 After 14 miles of the road growing rougher and narrower, we arrived at the cabin.
 Eagle Guard Station was built by a gold miner named Dick Owen in 1895, and he lived there with his wife and daughter until 1908, when the Forest Service took it over and used it as a ranger station until the early 1950s.
 In the early 1990s, after the cabin had fallen into disrepair, a group of volunteers renovated it using the construction techniques of the 1890s to preserve its original character.
 It's the oldest cabin Jamie and I ever stayed at, and is on the National Register of Historic Places.

 After the crates were unloaded, I pulled the cooler out onto the tailgate, and Jamie knew that meant his dinner would be served.
+He and Alice have eaten countless meals served off the tailgate on road trips.

 For the next couple of hours, we just hung out and took a few short walks.
 There was no sunset because the cloud cover was thick, and a storm was approaching from the southeast.
 At first we heard faint thunder off in the distance, but the storm grew steadily closer and louder.